-4. BGP UPDATE to Support SDWAN Segmentation 4.1.
+4. Constrained propagation of BGP UPDATE

+4.1.
 SDWAN Segmentation, SDWAN Virtual Topology and Client VPN

 In SDWAN deployment, "SDWAN Segmentation" is a frequently used term, referring to partitioning a network into multiple sub-networks, just like MPLS VPNs.
 "SDWAN Segmentation" is achieved by creating SDWAN virtual topologies and SDWAN VPNs.
 An SDWAN virtual topology consists of a set of edge nodes and the tunnels (a.k.a. underlay paths), including both IPsec tunnels and/or MPLS VPN tunnels, interconnecting those edge nodes.